christinaroise/Quarantine/Readme.md

 ## Project structure [NOT CORRECT WILL EDIT LATER]
 This is a single page application.
 Everything is handled in app/App.svelte.
 This file...
-- fetches data from firestore in svelte onMount function
+- fetches data from NewsApi and OpenWeather in svelte onMount function
-- uses a scrollView to display the list of Items
+- uses a navigation bar to navigate between pages

-- you are not able to do anything further with the items - i.e delete, update or add - so the example just serves as a demo of how you can include firestore data in a simple app
+You are not able to do anything further with the items - i.e delete, update or add - so the example just serves as a demo of how you can include data in a simple app